"Where are we losing users during onboarding? And why?"

 The user may not have to complete all tasks right away.
 Tally could allow users to simply create an account and scan one credit card to access the app.
 Once in the app, Tally could both congratulate them (as discussed above) and provide them next steps.
 "Link your account" may appear when they enter the app.
 (Of course, they would also motivate this request: "Tally can only help streamline payments for accounts you link.")
 A user who has already successfully "completed" the onboarding will be more motivate to finish what they've started.

 Through user journey mapping, Tally can identify problems with their onboarding process and increase their user acquisition rate.

 User Journey Mapping Works

 At PhD Insights, we help companies make better products for better retention.
-View our services to learn more about our User Journey Mapping services.
+View our services to learn how we leverage user surveys to improve product strategy.